adoptium/aqa-systemtest/openjdk.test.mauve/docs/README.md

 The Mauve test cases themselves are not part of the openjdk.test.mauve project.
 The openjdk.test.mauve project only contains the files required to download, select and build the tests.
-Those files are executed by the 'make configure' step of the openjdk-systemtest repository build process, when the mauve source code is downloaded from the mauve project cvs repository and compiled into a mauve.jar file.
+Those files are executed by the 'make configure' step of the aqa-systemtest repository build process, when the mauve source code is downloaded from the mauve project cvs repository and compiled into a mauve.jar file.

 The mauve.jar is placed in $SYSTEMTEST_PREREQS_ROOT/mauve/mauve.jar.
 The default location for $SYSTEMTEST_PREREQS_ROOT is $HOME/systemtest_prereqs (unix)